Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix C: Experimental protocol

+In Eqs.~\ref{eq:transmitted_intensity} and \ref{eq:trans_int_numerator}, $F$ and $\Delta\omega_{L}$ are the driving field amplitude and detuning with respect to the loop's closest eigenmodes, $\gamma$ and $\kappa$ are the loop's total decay rate and input-output-coupling ratio, and each time $t$ is linked to a $\kk$-point in the effective BZ using the relations:

+The denominators in Eq.~\ref{eq:transmitted_intensity} therefore leads to Lorentzian intensity dips whenever the laser is resonant with the lower/upper band dispersions $\epsilon_{k}^{(\pm)}$ at crystal momentum $k_{x},k_y$.
 Hence, the effective BZ in the time domain has periodicity $\frac{2\pi}{\Omega}$ along $k_{x}$ and $\frac{2\pi}{10\Omega}$ along $k_{y}$.
 The measurement of intensity dips at time $t$ indicates that the laser is resonant with an eigenmode with effective crystal momentum $\textbf{k}=(k_{x},k_{y})$.

 Moreover, the effect of adding a phase $\phi_{shift}$ to the Fourier component $V_{nn}^{(2)}$ results in a shift of the definition of $k_{x}$.
 This allows the time trace monitored on the photodiode to follow horizontally shifted trajectories in reciprocal space.
 This is best seen by considering the mapping of the time bins of each measurement on the photodiode onto the BZ: this is presented in Fig.~\ref{fig:sampling} (a) for $\phi_{shift}=0$ (each red dot represents a single time bin with a time separation dictated by the sampling rate of the digitizer), and in Fig.~\ref{fig:sampling} (b) for 5 distinct values $\phi_{shift}=1.25\frac{\pi}{10},\,0.625\frac{\pi}{10},\,0,\,-0.625\frac{\pi}{10},\,-1.25\frac{\pi}{10}$.
-In order to obtain such a denser covering of the Brillouin zone, the EOM signal through each laser frequency step is partitioned in 5 equally spaced time regions, separated by $\SI{3}{\micro\second}$ and lasting the equivalent of 150 BZs.
+In order to obtain such a denser covering of the Brillouin zone, the EOM signal through each laser frequency step is partitioned in 5 equally spaced time regions, separated by $3~\mu$s and lasting the equivalent of 150 BZs.
 In each region, the EOM signal has one specific value of the phase $\phi_{shift}$ among the 5 ones used in Fig.~\ref{fig:sampling} (b).
 A schematic of the pulse sequence used is depicted in Fig.~\ref{fig:functions_bandStructure}; a burst signal is also generated by the HDAWG at the beginning of each laser step and monitored on the digitizer to ensure that we can precisely identify the temporal position of each laser step in our data analysis.